khalid-hussain/shaheen/chap7.md

 Hispanian, Berber and Arab descent had assembled under one flag.

-Abul Hassan first inspected the army before ordering them to depart and then said to Badr Bin Mughira, "Badr!
+Abul Hassan first inspected the army before ordering them to depart and then said to Badr bin Mughira, "Badr!
 You have joined hearts that were broken.
 By God!
 If the Arab, Berber and Hispanian Muslims stood like this shoulder-to-shoulder, then, there is no reason for us to be ashamed in front of our forefathers on the Day of Judgment.
 Once again we will reach upto France."

-Badr Bin Mughira replied, "I'm sure till such time that your sword is out of the scabbard, there won't be any discord among the people of Granada.
+Badr bin Mughira replied, "I'm sure till such time that your sword is out of the scabbard, there won't be any discord among the people of Granada.
 They needed a platform to have a united front.
 Until our swords keep clashing with the Christians, the attention of the Muslims won't be diverted to these